IRWG Faculty Seed Grant: Open Topic

 How to Apply:

-Funds may be requested from $500 to $10,000, depending on the scope of the project.
+Funds may be requested from $500 to $7,500, depending on the scope of the project, with timelines of up to two years.
 Typically, awards are given in the mid-range.
 We encourage applications from those seeking matching funds for grants from other sources, up to our limit.

-Applications will be accepted through our online submissions portal.
-You will need the following items for your proposal:
+Applications will be accepted through our online submissions portal, InfoReady.
+You will need the following 5 items for your proposal:

-2) Project Narrative - In no more than four (4) single-spaced pages, describe:
+2. Project Narrative - In no more than five (5) pages please include the following:

 - Outline budget expenses, including their justification.